JvanKatwijk/dab-server/README.md

 are stored in a file ".dab-server.ini", kept in the home directory of the user.

-The top slider can be used to control the sound setting of the server.
-One might have to adapt the code in the server, controlling the sound level is by using the "amixer" function of alsa.

-The next-to-top slider can be used to control the gain setting of the device.
-As device shown on the picture is an SDRplay device, the spinner to the left of the slider is used to set the lna state and the slider sets the gain reduction.
-If e.g. an RTLSDR based device is configured, this spinner will not be visible and the slider will set the gain.

 The server will send its audio output to the soundcard of the machine it runs on.

 ----------------------------------------------------------------------